Strength training is incredible for weight loss. Yet, “I don’t want to get bulky”, is said by almost every woman that comes in to meet with us.

 Strength training increases muscle mass, muscle mass increases BMR.

-Adding in more protein to your diet.
+Adding in more protein to your diet is an excellent way to increase your fat burning muscle mass.
 Only your nutrition coach knows what that looks like for you.
 I will say in general, the women I meet with DO NOT get enough protein daily.

-When you eat it takes energy to digest the food.
+Did you know that when you eat it takes energy to digest the food?
 Protein takes more energy to digest than any other macronutrient.

 An article from Precision Nutrition explains it pretty well.